vascolourenco99/calendarphp/README.md

 The `modal()` Function:

 This function creates a modal window that allows users to add new events.
-The modal includes input fields for selecting the event day, event text, and event hour, along with "Add Event" and "Close" buttons.
+The modal includes input fields for event text, and event hour, along with "Add Event" and "Close" buttons.

 The `saveDaysEvents()` Function: